MDHetrick/stock-analysis/README.md

     Next tickerindex
 ```

-I also wanted my output to be formatted for visual pleasure
+I also wanted my output to be formatted for visual pleasure.
+This is also preserved from the initial subroutine

 ```
     'Formatting